sugoiServal/toolsSandBox/JS/FrontendFramework/Next.js/main.md

 ### route
-- Each page in Next application is a component inside a file in the `pages` folder
+- `Each page` in Next application is `a component inside a file` in the `pages` folder
-- a URL to a page is the directory to the specifics page file
+- a `URL` to a page is the `directory to the page file`
   - a file named with 'index.js' is '/' in the corresponding url
   - other arbitrary file names eg: 'about.js' is '/about' in url
-- url/file name/page components name are all case sensitive
+- url/file name/page components name are all `case sensitive`

 ### use links
 - use `<Link>` component to link pages (in client via js, without requesting server)